Employment Law for Business

 We can advise employers on legal rights in regards to flexible working arrangements, such as staggered hours, working from home and phased retirement.
 As an employee, you have a legal right to ask for flexible working, and as an employer, you are legally obliged to consider this request in a reasonable and fair manner.

-Our employment law solicitors are well-versed in representing parties during employment tribunals and work hard to achieve the best possible outcome.
+Our employment law solicitors are well-versed in representing parties during Employment Tribunals and work hard to achieve the best possible outcome.
+You can read our guide to understanding the Employment Tribunal claims process for employers for more information.

 - Settlement agreements: